 EACH is proud to be associated with the scientific journal Patient Education and Counseling.
 The 2012 impact factor of the journal has increased to 2.372 (Social Sciences, Interdisciplinary ranking: 4 (Q1)).
 PEC is now definitely the major dedicated healthcare communication research journal.

 American Academy on Communication in Healthcare: sister organisation of EACH

-American Academy on Communication in Healthcare (AACH) is an organisation for researchers, educators, practitioners, and patients committed to improving communication and relationships in healthcare.
-It’s vision is to create a healthcare system where all patients, healthcare professionals, trainees, and researchers feel valued, are treated equitably with respect, compassion, understanding, and are actively engaged in healthcare processes and decisions.
-AACH is associated with DocCom, an online learning resource.
-In odd numbered years, alternating with EACH, AACH hosts the International Conference on Communication in Healthcare.
+The Academy of Communication in Healthcare (ACH) is the professional home for all those who are committed to improving communication and relationships in healthcare.
+Its vision is to create a healthcare system where all patients, healthcare professionals, trainees, and researchers feel valued, are treated equitably with respect, compassion, understanding, and are actively engaged in healthcare processes and decisions.
+In odd numbered years, alternating with EACH, ACH hosts the International Conference on Communication in Healthcare.